fireflycons/PSCloudFormation/docfx/articles/lambda-packager.md

 ...where `X.Y` is the Python runtime version e.g. `3.6`

-**CAVEAT**: Due to the versioned site packages in the venv, you need to develop using the same version of Python as the runtime version you intend to deploy your lambda to.
+**CAVEAT**: Due to the versioned site packages in the venv, you must develop using the same version of Python as the runtime version you intend to deploy your lambda to.

 ```
 lambda-project